martinfrances107/gcode-nom/README.md

 A library containing a full set of [nom](https://crates.io/crates/nom) parsers for decoding gcode files.

-Based on this library the workspace contains a series of visualisation tools
+Based on this library the workspace contains a series of visualization tools

-* gcodeExtractThumbs
+* bgcodeViewer - Generates a report by turn on all the logging and them attempts to parse the file.
-* bgcodeViewer - Validator reports on the quality of the file.
+* gcodeExtractThumbs - Extracts the images embedded in the file.
 * gcode2obj - Generates "WaveFront Obj" files.
 * gcode2svg - Generates SVG files.

-I intend the parsers to be as stirictly complient as possible.
+I intend the parsers to be as strictly compliant as possible.
 This is under-going rapid development.
 Please create issues here, or send me gcode files which expose unimplemented sections.

 For "binary gcode files" ['.bgcode' extension] the parser are streaming parsers.